Skip to main content

 This book pairs well with the next one on my list, so you might want to read both of these if you choose one.

-The Selfish Gene, non-fiction #
+The Selfish Gene, Non-Fiction #

-The Righteous Mind: Why Good People Are Divided by Politics and Religion, non-fiction #
+The Righteous Mind: Why Good People Are Divided by Politics and Religion, Non-Fiction #

 The last book on my list has the very long title of The Righteous Mind: Why Good People Are Divided by Politics and Religion, written by Jonathan Haidt.
 It’s very relevant today, especially as we head into the 2020 US election, and it might be worth reading if you haven’t already.

-The one thing I hope people take away from this book is that politics is not as simple as left vs. right, and that people embroiled in political debates are unlikely to change their mind no matter how good you think their arguments are because tribal forces are too strong.
+The one thing I hope people take away from this book is that politics is not as simple as left vs. right, and that people embroiled in political debates are unlikely to change their mind no matter how good you think your arguments are because tribal forces are too strong.
 So if that boomer relative of yours shares their views on how great Trump is, just walk away silently.